 Cruise Etiquette when on Vacation

-Information on cruise ship etiquette and how to enjoy a pleasant cruise and vacation.
+Synopsis: Information on cruise ship etiquette and how to enjoy a pleasant cruise and vacation.
+A cruise is a unique vacation experience, because you share it with a small, distinct group of people - everyone else on the cruise.

 Main DigestA cruise is a unique vacation experience, because you share it with a small, distinct group of people - everyone else on the cruise.